NERC-CEH/fdri_words/timeseries/tools/timeseries_processor/README.md

 ---

-Corrections are where known adustments are purposely made to data.
+Corrections are where known adjustments are purposely made to data.
 If for example, a sensor has had an incorrect calibration value applied, the raw data can be corrected at this point.

 There are three basic adjustment methods:
 1. **Addition**: Add a correction factor to values. y=x + C